 - Center for Teaching, Learning, and Outreach

 - Graduate Teaching Assistantship policies from Graduate Studies Office

-Any students who would like to receive additional TA resources, training, individual coaching, etc. are encourage to reach out to Meagan Heirwegh at email@example.com, who provides math course support, or directly to Dr. Cassandra Horii or Dr. Jenn Weaver in the CTLO.
+Any students who would like to receive additional TA resources, training, individual coaching, etc. are encouraged to reach out to Freddy Mora at email@example.com, who provides math course support, or directly to Dr. Cassandra Horii or Dr. Jenn Weaver in the CTLO.